What Is a Dab and How Is It Abused?

 If addiction to dabbing and/or other marijuana use is suspected, the individual or loved one should seek an evaluation by an experienced professional.
 If you are struggling with marijuana use, consider getting into treatment.
 Addiction treatment in Southern California can help you enjoy a healthier, more productive life.
 With research-based care, our substance addiction treatment center in Orange County can help clients stop dabbing and avoid relapse.

-At Laguna Treatment Hospital, we offer different levels of care for addiction treatment.
+At Laguna Treatment Center, we offer different levels of care for addiction treatment.
 Our dedicated team uses a combination of evidence-based therapies and tailors treatment plans to meet each patient’s individual needs.
 For more information on our programs, ways to pay for rehab, or paying for rehab with insurance, you can contact us at .
 Our admissions navigators are available around the clock to answer your questions.
 You can also start the start rehab admissions process online.

 Addiction is treatable.
 Take the first step toward recovery and call us today.